-- A student disagreeing with the application of transfer credit by Southern State Community College should complete a Transfer Appeal Form available in the Admission's Office.
-Upon receipt of the form, the Director of Admissions will arrange for faculty review on a course-by-course basis. - If the student does not receive satisfaction from the faculty review, then he/she should appeal in writing to the appropriate Dean. - If the student is not satisfied with the above results, he/she may request to see the Vice President of Academic Affairs at Southern State Community College.
+- A student disagreeing with the application of transfer credit by Southern State Community College should complete a Transfer Appeal Form available in the Student Affairs Office.
+Upon receipt of the form, the Records Office will arrange for faculty review on a course-by-course basis. - If the student does not receive satisfaction from the faculty review, then he/she should appeal in writing to the appropriate Dean. - If the student is not satisfied with the above results, he/she may request to see the Vice President of Academic and Student Affairs at Southern State Community College.